 Oral Hygiene for when you have Dentures

 Dentures are prosthetics that are used as a replacement for missing or bad teeth.
 They are designed to function as and look like your own natural teeth.
-Just like your natural teeth they need to be cleaned and taken care of, to ensure optimal oral hygiene.
+Just like your natural teeth dentures need to be cleaned and taken care of, to ensure optimal oral hygiene.

 Even though you cannot get cavities in your dentures it is still important that they are cleaned regularly in order to avoid infections such as oral thrush.
 Therefore, you should brush your tongue and gums with a brush specifically designed for dentures.
 This will help prevent build-up of plaque and simulate circulation in your gums.
 Additionally, proper oral hygiene will help prevent bacteria growth, which can cause gum irritation and even bad breath.

 Jordan Clinic Denture Brush ensures effective cleaning of both partial and complete dentures.
 It is ergonomically designed with two heads to help reach all surfaces.
 The large brush head helps clean larger surfaces.
 On the other hand, the smaller brush head helps clean the more hard-to-reach areas.
 The sturdy handle is designed to make the brush easy to manoeuvre, even for those with reduced dexterity.

 REMEMBER TO CLEAN OFF DENTURE ADHESIVE